2018 UC San Diego La Jolla Campus LRDP

 Why is UC San Diego preparing an update to the 2018 LRDP?

-UC San Diego is preparing an update to the 2018 LRDP for the La Jolla campus because the university has experienced higher rates of population growth than was anticipated during preparation of the 2018 LRDP and has the need to plan for additional facilities such as campus housing and academic/research and healthcare space.
-The update to the 2018 LRDP would refresh the previous growth and development projections and extend the planning horizon year from 2035 to 2040.
+LRDPs are updated periodically to meet changing needs and conditions.
+This process ensures that campus development supports academic, research and public service goals, while also responding to UC system-wide policies and projected enrollment demand.
+UC San Diego is updating its 2018 LRDP for the La Jolla campus because the university has experienced higher rates of population growth than was anticipated during preparation of the 2018 LRDP.
+This has created a need to plan for additional facilities such as campus housing and academic/research and healthcare space.

 What is the anticipated projected growth being assumed in the update to the 2018 LRDP?

-Land use development is expected to increase by approximately 30 percent from the projections outlined in the 2018 LRDP.
-While land use plans like the update to the 2018 LRDP project and outline the possibilities for growth, they do not mandate growth, nor do they commit campus to specific capital projects.
+While land use plans like the update to the 2018 LRDP project outline the possibilities for growth, they do not mandate growth, nor do they commit campus to specific capital projects.

 Why does UC San Diego need to grow?

-UC San Diego’s mission is grounded in our commitment to service and guided by our strategic plan, which includes investments and strategies that advance our responsibility as a public university.
+UC San Diego’s mission is grounded in our commitment to service and guided by our Strategic Plan, which includes investments and strategies that advance our responsibility as a public university.
 Our growth reflects a focus on student access and support, but also UC San Diego’s role as a leader in research and a top destination for patient care.

 Why is student enrollment growing so fast?